hotwired/turbo-site/docs/handbook/04_streams.md

 ---
 permalink: /handbook/streams
-description: "Turbo Streams deliver page changes over WebSocket or in response to form submissions using just HTML and a set of CRUD-like actions."
+description: "Turbo Streams deliver page changes over WebSocket, SSE or in response to form submissions using just HTML and a set of CRUD-like actions."
 ---

 # Come Alive with Turbo Streams

 Turbo Streams deliver page changes as fragments of HTML wrapped in self-executing `<turbo-stream>` elements.
 Each stream element specifies an action together with a target ID to declare what should happen to the HTML inside it.
-These elements are delivered by the server over a WebSocket or other transport to bring the application alive with updates made by other users or processes.
+These elements are delivered by the server over a WebSocket, SSE or other transport to bring the application alive with updates made by other users or processes.
 A new email arriving in your <a href="https://itsnotatypo.com">imbox</a> is a great example.

 ## Stream Messages and Actions